grzegorz14/CMS/README.md

-# Svelte.js + Flask
+# CMS system using Svelte.js + Flask server

-A super simple example of using Flask to serve a Svelte app and use it as a backend server.

-Run the following for development:
+Run the following to start application:
 - `python server.py` to start the Flask server.
-- `cd client; npm install; npm run autobuild` to automatically build and reload the Svelte frontend when it's changed.
+- `cd client; npm install; npm run dev` to automatically build and reload the Svelte frontend when it's changed.

-This example just queries the Flask server for a random number.